truenas/documentation/content/en/docs/sharing/nfs/nfs-share.md

 enabled by default.
 If you wish to create the share but not immediately enable it, unset the *Enable* checkbox.
 Clicking *SUBMIT* creates the share.

-To configure more advanced options for the share, click *ADVANCED OPTIONS*.
+Opening the *ADVANCED OPTIONS* allows tuning the share access permissions and defining authorized networks.

 Existing NFS shares can be edited by going to **Sharing > Unix Shares (NFS)** and clicking